Will Exalted Mormons Get Their Own Spirit Children and Planets?

 "We educate ourselves in the secular field and in the spiritual field so that we may one day create worlds, people and govern them."
 (The Teachings of Spencer W. Kimball, ed.
 Edward L. Kimball , 386).

-In 2001 Henry B. Eyring repeated the key part of this quote in a CES talk.
+In 2001 Henry B. Eyring repeated the key part of this quote in a Church Educational System (CES) fireside talk on Sunday, May 6, in Moscow, Idaho.
+His message was titled, "Drive for learning must have powerful spiritual component."
 The quote was repeated not only in the LDS Church News, but also in the October 2002 Ensign.
-It was even featured as a seminary.lds.org quote for LDS high schoolers.
+On the official LDS seminary website, Kimball's quote was again cited by Mormon Apostle Richard G. Scott.
+In Mormonism, "seminary" is geared for high-school students.

 "The real life we’re preparing for is eternal life.
 Secular knowledge has for us eternal significance.
 Our conviction is that God, our Heavenly Father, wants us to live the life that He does.
 We learn both the spiritual things and the secular things 'so we may one day create worlds [and] people and govern them' (Spencer W. Kimball, The Teachings of Spencer W. Kimball, ed.
 Edward L. Kimball , 386)."
 (Henry B. Eyring)